How to spend the money on your balance

-Ask the vendor to submit the invoice on your collective page (click on "Submit Expense").
+Submit the invoice on the collective page (click on "Submit Expense").
 If needed, here is a useful template to create a proper invoice.

 We can pay back expenses or pay invoices via bank transfer, PayPal and TransferWise for international payments.

 When a member of the collective submitted an expense (receipt or invoice), its status is